 You can also reserve a cemetery plot for burial or a columbarium niche to hold your cremated remains.
 Headstones and monuments can be chosen and paid for ahead of time, leaving only the death date to be added when the time comes.

 Smaller and more personal items can be bought or created and stored in your home.
 Beautiful and creative funeral guest books, a music playlist, a video montage.
 Choose the photograph you would like to be displayed, and have it printed and framed ahead of time.

 PREPAID FUNERAL PLANS

 A popular option that will likely be suggested by the funeral home is to purchase a “pre-need” funeral plan.
-This allows you to choose all the products and services you want and pay for it in advance, either in a lump sum or in installments.
+This allows you to choose all the products and services you want and pay for it in advance.
+You can pay either in a lump sum or in installments.

 For all these reasons a better investment may be a payable-on-death (POD) account such as a Totten trust.
-This provides you with a way to set funds aside, collecting interest, that are paid out to a beneficiary upon your death for the purpose of paying for the funeral.
+This provides you with a way to set funds aside to collecting interest while you are alive.
+The funds are then paid out to a beneficiary upon your death for the purpose of paying for the funeral.